Sharabi (1964 film): Production

 Most of the shooting of Sharabi was completed in 1958, and it was slated to release in late 1958.
 Madhubala fell sick during the filming and thus the shooting came to a halt.
 Following temporary recovery, she went to London along with her husband Kishore Kumar for her treatment, the film still incomplete.
 She finished her work in Sharabi in early 1964.

 Soundtrack

 The soundtrack of Sharabi was composed by Madan Mohan and lyrics were penned by Rajendra Krishan.

 Box office

 As per Box office India, Sharabi was the eighteenth highest-grossing film of 1964, earning ₹4 million with profits of ₹2.4 million.

-Location of shooting

-Some part of Sharabi film shooted at bhowra colliery JHARIA dhanbad in the shop of kedarnath pannalal aabhushan shop.